 - 3.5 The Applicant is a new venture which seeks Code powers to facilitate the deployment of a fibre to the premises (FTTP) network in the United Kingdom.
-The Applicant has said that it intends to use Openreach's Physical Infrastructure Access (PIA) service to deploy its network in BT's ducts and poles.
-Where PIA is unavailable or not viable, the Applicant may deploy its own duct infrastructure. - 3.6 The Applicant may deploy a Fixed Wireless Access (FWA) network in locations where fibre deployment is not feasible.
-It may also deploy its FWA network in locations where it deploys its FTTP network in order to offer wireless connectivity as an additional service. - 3.7 The proposed FTTP network would be used to provide ultrafast broadband to homes, businesses and other organisations in selected urban and suburban areas.
+The proposed FTTP network would be primarily used to provide ultrafast broadband to households and small and medium-sized enterprises. - 3.6 The Applicant has said that it intends to use Openreach's Physical Infrastructure Access (PIA) product to deploy its FTTP network.
+Where this is not possible, the Applicant will deploy its own infrastructure.